adhitama19/260CT-Group/README.md

 4. Book sessions, either solo or instructed. (salah)

 5. Set up a system to bill user when they upgrade to premium or book a session.
+(Adhitama)

 6. Set up system to make prices lower for upgraded members.